 Walking in White Cliffs Country

-There are walking trails to suit all ages and abilities - from a challenging, cross-country hike to a stroll along the seafront.
-Explore the characterful towns of Deal, Dover and Sandwich by following the towns' historic trails; there's also a historic trail for our villages.
-You can book onto walks with knowledgeable guides to show you the hidden bits and tell you the unexpected stories.
-Whether you're an experienced hiker or just want to stretch your legs, you'll find a walk to suit you.
+There are walking trails to suit all ages and abilities - from a challenging, cross-country hikes to easy routes along the seafront.
+Explore using signposts and maps or hire a knowledgeable guide to show you the hidden bits and reveal unexpected stories.

-A couple walking arm in arm - the man has a baby in a sling strapped to his chest - through the colourful streets of Deal's conservation area.
+A couple with a baby walking arm in arm through the colourful streets of Deal's conservation area.

 Explore Deal's conservation area on foot to discover all the nooks and crannies of the once-infamous streets!